Team-GhostLand/GhostLand7/README.md

 * There are 4 options for skies available: Shaders, Dramatic Skies resourcepack via Celestial mod (you can disable it if you don't want to use DS), Less-dramatic Skies resourcepack via Vanilla Tweaks (default), just a normal Vanilla sky.
 It's recommneded to not combine them - just pick whichever one you think looks best.
 * If you build a Create Mod train, you **MUST** save it as a schematic!
 This is so that, whenever trains break (hopefully they won't, but you never know), there would be a backup that lets you restore the train to the **EXACT** state that it was in before.
 This is important because when the trains broke on GL5, we took some *creative liberties* (pun intended), such as a freaking golden rim around the edges (or the fact that we used Copycats as the base building material, instead of trapdoors and stuff, like it was before), when rebuilding them.
 To be clear, the act of rebuilding on GM1 alone was entirely justified.
 The trains broke on their own; just magically disappeared.
 It would be unfair of the server admins to require Ghostland Railway Administration members to go through the struggle of obtaining train casings again because of the server's fault.
 But because we cheated (let's be honest and call it out for what it was) when rebuilding, *we* were the ones who treated the rest of the playerbase unfairly.
 Guzio's opinion here: ...And to me, that was the very moment when the server stopped being fun (just like they said in [this video](https://youtu.be/fYpe4KZj9UE): as soon as someone cheats at an SMP, it all suddenly feels meaningless).
 Well - one out of three.
 The other one was when the server went offline for 2 weeks because of a critical software failure (it really killed the excellent momentum (with usually >= 3 players at any given time during the day), right as we got an influx of new members, too!) and the other-other one was when Jifo was disqussing plans for GL6 at Palmer's (I thought „What's the point of playing now, if it's soon gonna be gone?”).
 Because, to be honest, GL5 really had a lot going for it!
 If it weren't for that 2-week outage and the cheating (discussion at Palmer's was a result of these two, since the playerbase started leaving), there is a chance, however small, that it would've still been alive today. *So, anyway...* Backup your trains people!
 Let's be sure that they're rebuilt EXACTLY like they were before, so that absolutely 0 materials get cheated in.
 How knows, maybe that's how we get a year (or more?) -long edition?
 * Privacy notes: We accepted BetterStats privacy policy and we have Wiretap installed
+* Use Java 21 instead of the default 17 (while at it, you might also want to increase the RAM and add an icon (it unfortnatley doesn't happen automatically for sideloaded packs) - we embed one inside modpack files)

 ### Pending elections
 * **Origins:** Add Origins++? *ALSO* Replace Origins Default with Origins-? *ALSO* Have Origins at all?